 Besides the functions offered by the topology toolbar (see 1.3.2.2), the following functionality is supported:

-- 1. Item selection: You can change the current system selection by left-clicking on a grid element which has a system item assigned to it (resulting in the selection of that system item). - 2.
-Info: By right-clicking on a grid element, an information widget appears with information about the system item assigned to it.
-The information contains - the coordinate of the grid point in each topology dimension, - the hardware node to which the attached system item belongs to, - the system item's name,
+1. Item selection: You can change the current system selection by left-clicking on a grid element which has a system item assigned to it (resulting in the selection of that system item).

 Figure 1.8: Topology Displays